nathanael-brt/GETALP-internship/README.md

 # GETALP-internship

+Globally this internship has been based on [OpenAI's Whisper](https://github.com/openai/whisper).

 - **whisper2txtgrid**

 Convert the *whisper* ".srt" output into a TextGrid file --> Can import to Elan and Praat